 Recall that a $q$-Weil number is an algebraic integer such that its image under every embedding has absolute value $\sqrt{q}$ and that a monic polynomial of ${\mathbb Z}[T]$ is called a $q$-Weil polynomial if all its roots are $q$-Weil numbers.
-The Honda-Tate theorem (see \cite{Honda-Tate}) establishes a bijection between the simple abelian varieties over ${\mathbb F}_q$ up to isogeny and the $q$-Weil numbers up to conjugation so that a well-known necessary condition for $f$ is to be a q-Weil polynomial.
+The Honda-Tate theorem (see \cite{Honda-Tate}) establishes a bijection between the simple abelian varieties over ${\mathbb F}_q$ up to isogeny and the $q$-Weil numbers up to conjugation so that a well-known necessary condition for $f$ is to be a $q$-Weil polynomial.

-When $g=2$ R\"uck has proved in Theorem 1.1. of \cite{Ruck} that a necessary condition is that $a_2 \leq \frac{a_1^2}{4}+2q$.
-In the same direction, Haloui has proved in \cite{Haloui_JNT} that for $g=3$ a necessary condition is that $a_2 \leq \frac{a_1^2}{3}+3q$.
-Haloui and Singh have also proved in \cite{Haloui-Singh} that if $g=4$ a necessary condition is given by $a_2 \leq \frac{3}{8}a_1^2+4q$.
-Lastly, when $g=5$ Sohn has stated in \cite{Sohn} that the condition becomes $a_2 \leq \frac{2}{5}a_1^2+5q$.
+When $g=2$ R\"uck has proved (Theorem 1.1 in \cite{Ruck}) that a necessary condition for $f$ to be a $q$-Weil polynomial is that $a_2 \leq \frac{a_1^2}{4}+2q$.
+In the same direction, Haloui has proved (Theorem 1.1 in \cite{Haloui_JNT}) that for $g=3$ a necessary condition is that $a_2 \leq \frac{a_1^2}{3}+3q$.
+Haloui and Singh have also proved (Theorem 1.1 in \cite{Haloui-Singh}) that if $g=4$ a necessary condition is given by $a_2 \leq \frac{3}{8}a_1^2+4q$.
+Lastly, when $g=5$ Sohn has stated (Theorem 1.2 in \cite{Sohn}) that the condition becomes $a_2 \leq \frac{2}{5}a_1^2+5q$.
 We will propose a generalization of this series of necessary conditions for any $g$, as well as a lower bound for the coefficient $a_2$.